-Office Location: 400 Poydras Tower, #1975, New Orleans, 70130
+Office Location: 400 Poydras Tower, Poydras St, Suite 1975, New Orleans, LA 70130

-National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer
+New Orleans Truck Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer

 Statistics show that about 104,000 commercial truck crashes caused injuries in the United States in one year—nearly 4,000 of which proved fatal.

 Truck drivers often spend long hours on the highway, which can cause them to get restless AND feel overly confident behind the wheel, which can be a highly dangerous combination.
 Truckers may get careless or may fail to follow all traffic laws and federal trucking regulations.

 - Distracted driving, including texting, eating or drinking, grooming, reading, paying attention to passengers, or any other distracting activities

 - Driving under the influence of drugs or alcohol, which is more common than you may think among the trucking community